Ratafia: Biscuit

 Ratafia biscuits are made with ratafia essence, sweet almonds, apricot kernels, rosewater, egg white, sugar.
 Originally made with sweet and bitter almonds, now apricot kernels.
 Amaretto is a ratafia liquor, thus the ratafia biscuits.

 In 1727, The Compleat Housewife by Eliza Smith included a recipe for To make Ratafia Bisket, with the ingredients: bitter almonds, sugar and egg white, making it a confection that is very similar to a modern macaroon.

-In 1789, The Complete Confectioner, by Frederick Nutt, a confectioner, formerly apprenticed with Domenico Negri, an Italian who opened "The Pot and Pineapple" confectionery shop at 7-8 Berkeley Square, London, founded 1757, included a recipe, "No. 29.
+In 1789, The Complete Confectioner, by Frederick Nutt, a confectioner, formerly apprenticed with Domenico Negri, an Italian who opened the Pot and Pine Apple confectionery shop at 7-8 Berkeley Square, London, founded 1757, included a recipe, "No. 29.
 Ratafia Biscuits":